projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

        * 6:  HIGHRAM_START_ADDR -  mmio64 start  RAM          ctx->highmem
        */

--  **VM Loop Thread**: DM kicks this VM loop thread to create I/O request client for DM, runs VM, and then enters I/O request handling loop:
+-  **VM Loop Thread**: DM kicks this VM loop thread to create an I/O request client for the DM, runs the VM, and enters the I/O request handling loop:

    .. code-block:: c